hrakaroo/french-flash/README.md

 ```

 **Note**: By default, the script processes **all sheets** in your spreadsheet and generates a separate deck for each one!

+**Caching**: The script automatically caches sheet content hashes.
+On subsequent runs, it will skip regenerating decks for sheets that haven't changed, saving time and API calls.

 **📖 [Google Sheets Setup Guide](GOOGLE_SHEETS_SETUP.md)** - Complete instructions for setting up Google Sheets API access